annaesvensson/yellow-help/1-en/how-to-change-the-media.md

 ## Image galleries

 You can use the [gallery extension](https://github.com/annaesvensson/yellow-gallery) or [slider extension](https://github.com/annaesvensson/yellow-slider) to embed image galleries.
-The image formats GIF, JPG, PNG and SVG are supported.
+The image formats GIF, JPEG, PNG and SVG are supported.
 To add a gallery, copy images into the `media/images` folder and create a `[gallery]` shortcut.
 You can also upload images in a web browser.

 Adding an image gallery with popup, different sortings: